Wednesday, June 26, 2024

 Rebecca McKanna, Don't Forget the Girl

-Episode Six: Andor
+Episode 6: Andor

 I got excited about the tv series Andor!
 It's extremely good at making everything cascade, one event to the next to the next, everything causing what follows.
 I've only seen season one.